dobromir-hristov/vuecommunity/docs/guide/community/adopt-vue-at-work.md

 ---
-title: Using Vue at work
+title: Adopting Vue at work
 ---

 # Making a case for Vue at your company